EOEPCA/deployment-guide/docs/building-blocks/overview.md

     ---

-    A flexible framework for platform users and operators to monitor the health and status of core services and platform resources.
+    Monitors the health and status of core services and platform resources.

     [:octicons-arrow-right-24: Deploy Resource Health](resource-health.md)